Welcome to Cornell Art Museum, the premiere destination for contemporary art in Palm Beach County.

 There are countless ways to get involved with the Cornell Art Museum.
-Our volunteer opportunities are open for those seeking an art infused environment, who love interacting with the public and are interested in sharing the history of our historic site.
-We love volunteers of all ages!
+Our docent opportunities are open for those seeking an art infused environment, who love interacting with the public and are interested in sharing the history of our historic site.
+We love docents of all ages!
 Must be engaging, smiling, and willing to help support the Museum Staff!

 Make a Donation

 The Cornell Art Museum is part of Old School Square a 501(c3) registered non-profit cultural arts organization.
 Old School Square is the center of arts & entertainment in downtown Delray Beach and has served as the community’s gathering place for over 25 years.
 Help keep us serving the community with any donation.
 Every penny counts!

 The Cornell Art Museum is housed in the restored 1913 Delray Elementary School building on the Old School Square campus, and strives to show nationally and internationally recognized, contemporary artists.The Museum exposes the greater Delray Beach and South Florida communities to artwork that is culturally relevant and exciting, hoping to foster creativity and inspire imagination.